 Her mom is also the reason she won't suffer complainers--the only type of employee Corcoran will warn just once before firing.
 She would keep an employee who had lied to her (and admitted it) before she would keep a whiner.
 "Complainers see life through a negative lens," says Corcoran.
 "They don't fix anything."

 Corcoran doesn't talk as much about her father, Edwin W. Corcoran Jr., who died in 2011.
 Yet his impact was equally profound, if in a different way.
 He was the neighborhood "fun dad" whom all the kids loved.
 But he also never held a job for very long.
 Corcoran remembers this as humorous for her and her siblings, who loved hearing Dad return home early from yet another short-lived gig and announce at dinner that he told the boss man "to take this job and shove it where the sun don't shine."
 Watching her father struggle with a variety of bosses made her never want to work for anyone: He was the reason she became an entrepreneur.
 But the irregular employment of the sole breadwinner in the household threw the family's fragile finances into frequent turmoil.
-Thankfully, a friendly grocer (Corcoran suspects he was in love with her mother) would deliver free food until the family could pay."Poor kids have nothing to lose and nowhere to go but up."
+Thankfully, a friendly grocer (Corcoran suspects he was in love with her mother) would deliver free food until the family could pay.

 Growing up poor--though it's unlikely that any of the Corcoran kids, including Barbara, would say they did--was another ingredient in the secret sauce of her success.
 Poverty is a status she favors in the entrepreneurs on Shark Tank.